liposo/Sheeturl/README.md

 1. Download or clone this repository

-2. Go to https://script.google.com/home/start and create a new script. (copy and paste the code from the following Gist)

-    (I used a secondary Google account for this)

-    The code for this script : [Google Script used to write the values in the sheet](https://gist.github.com/liposo/19978792ffa0576e0266d9cb1603ca25)

-3. Publish > Deploy as a web app.
-Save the link for this script.

-4. Create a Google sheet and share it publicly (permission to edit).
-Save the address.
+2. Create a Google sheet and share it, make the permissions like in the image
+    ![alt text][logo]

+    [logo]: /img/link-sharing.png "Link-sharing"

 6. Go to Chome > Extensions (chrome://extensions/) and enable developer mode, click on Load unpacked and select the folder of this extension.

-7. Right-click the extension icon and open the options page, place the URLs and the sheet name in the input field and click on save.
+7. Right-click the extension icon and open the options page, place the URL and the sheet name in the input fields and click on save.

-8. Now when the extension is clicked the tab title and URL will be saved in that sheet, saved URLs can be seen in the options page.
+8. Now when the extension icon is clicked the tab title and URL will be saved in that sheet, saved URLs can be seen in the options page.